-The operator is subject to Japanese income tax on its worldwide net income, as determined under Japanese tax law.
-The operator's taxable income is determined in the same manner as that of other Japanese corporations, except that the operator is entitled to deduct the portion of net income, including any capital gain (or add back the portion of any net losses, including any capital loss) allocable to the silent partner from the business pursuant to the TK Agreement.
+The operator is subject to Japanese corporate tax on its worldwide net income, as determined under Japanese tax law.
+The operator's taxable income is determined in the same manner as that of other Japanese corporations, except that the operator is entitled to receive the deduction of the profit TK distribution allocable to the TK investor from the business pursuant to the TK Agreement.

-Taxation of TK partner
+Taxation of TK investor

-Taxation of Japan corporate TK partner
+Taxation of Japan corporate TK investor

-A domestic corporation TK partner is required to recognise its share of profit or loss associated with that business under the accrual basis of accounting.
+A domestic corporate TK investor is required to recognise its share of profit or loss associated with that business under the accrual basis of accounting.
 Such profits are subject to corporate tax rates, and such losses can be used by the corporation to offset its other income.

-Taxation of foreign TK partner
+Taxation of foreign TK investor

-A foreign TK partner is subject to a Japan withholding tax at the rate of 20.42% (20% from 1 January 2038) for any distributions of profits from the business actually distributed by the operator to the foreign investor.
-The withholding rate is generally not subject to reduction to a lower rate under existing tax treaties of Japan.
+A foreign TK investor is subject to a Japan withholding tax at the rate of 20.42% (20% from 1 January 2038) for any distributions payment of profits from the business by the operator.
+The withholding rate may not generally be reduced to a lower rate under existing tax treaties of Japan.